justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <h2><a id="Author_listing_91"></a>Author listing</h2>
-    <p>On the author pages, we improved the sizing and spacing of the avatar, title, and bio.
-In the old author page, the author’s avatar and bio resembled one of the blog posts in the list.</p>
+    <p>On the author listings, we improved the sizing and spacing of the avatar, title, and bio.
+On the previous version, the author’s avatar and bio too closely resembled one of the blog posts in the list.</p>
 </div>

 <div class="Grid  Grid--withGutters">